 3. Fiordland Discovery Multi-Day Cruises – Luxury Accommodation in Milford Sound

 For a more boutique luxury experience, Fiordland Discovery offers an overnight cruise on the luxurious Fiordland Jewel.
 The catamaran feature just nine climate-controlled cabins all with ensuite bathrooms.
-The experience includes various multi-day cruises of Milford Sound and other fiords, a three-course fine dining dinner, continental and cooked breakfast, kayak hire, tender excursions and a topdeck hot tub.
+The experience includes various overnight and multi-day cruises of Milford Sound and other fiords, a three-course fine dining dinner, continental and cooked breakfast, kayak hire, tender excursions and a topdeck hot tub.
 See more experiences like this in the 5 Best Luxury Activities in Milford Sound.

 Check Fiordland Discovery on:

 4. Cascade Creek Campsite – The Closest Campsite to Milford Sound

 Continuing our list of accommodations in Milford Sound, the remaining options are all campsites along the Milford Sound Road.
 Cascade Creek Campsite is the largest and most popular campsite along the Milford Road, located close to the shores of Lake Gunn and the Lake Gunn Nature Walk.
 There are many grassy areas to call your own and gravelled parking for those larger motorhomes.
 There are two toilets, one that’s wheelchair accessible, while there are also picnic tables, a cooking shelter, tap water and water from a creek.
 The campsite must be booked before arrival.

 This small campsite with only three non-powered/tent sites is in an attractive grassy area beside the Eglinton River.
 The Deer Flat Campsite is surrounded by tracts of beech forest.
 There’s gravel parking ideal for larger campervans and motorhomes, while facilities include toilets and water from a stream.
 Bookings are required for this campsite.
 Learn more about the DOC campsites in our guide to Camping in New Zealand.